 - Pumpkin seeds are a great source of plant-based protein and minerals such as calcium, phosphorous, zinc, copper, magnesium, iron, and more.

 - Chocolate comes from the cacao bean and when left without sugar and milk is highly bitter and not tasty.
 However, if you use a bar that uses coconut sugar, stevia, honey, or maple syrup it tastes delightful while providing health benefits.
 The chocolate you consume must be higher than 69%.
 Dark chocolate long time benefits have health benefits from magnesium which promotes healthy sleep and muscle relaxation, to high levels of antioxidants.

-- My favorite chocolate bars for baking are enjoy life chocolate chips, hu kitchen chocolate gems, Lily’s chocolate bars.
+- The best chocolate bars for baking are enjoy life chocolate chips, hu kitchen chocolate gems, Lily's chocolate bars.